 Stakeholder concerns obtained through communication with users, clinics, patients, and/or regulatory bodies

-The risk control strategy for a given product or family of products is defined within the RMP as certain regulations within the intended region to market could require the application of specific methods for managing risk.
+The risk control strategy for a given product or family of products is defined within the RMP as certain regulations within the intended market region could require specific methods for managing risk.
 The preferred strategy is to reduce risk as far as possible (AFAP) without having an adverse impact on the benefit-risk ratio.

 Approval of this document provides approval of the Risk Management policy.
 Review of the policy is in accordance with the periodic review defined in SOP-001 Document control.
 Management reviews also address the Risk Management policy.
 The effectiveness of the Risk Management process is evaluated as a part of internal quality system audits.
 Management reviews assess the effectiveness and suitability of the process based on summaries of production and post-production information.